-This excerpt from a powerful resurrection Eastertide homily on the cross and Jesus Christ as conquerer of death by Saint Ephrem (Sermo de Domino Nostro, 3-4, 9: Opera edit.
+This is an excerpt from a powerful resurrection Eastertide homily on the cross and Jesus Christ as conqueror of death by Saint Ephrem (Sermo de Domino Nostro, 3-4, 9: Opera edit.
 Lamy, 1, 152-158, 166-168).
-It is used in the Roman Catholic Office of Readings for Friday of the Third (3rd) week of Easter with the accompanying biblical reading of Revelation 10:1-11).
+It appears in the Roman Catholic Office of Readings for Friday of the Third (3rd) week of Easter with the accompanying biblical reading of Revelation 10:1-11).

 For more resources for the Easter Season, see the EASTER section of the Crossroads Initiative Library.